WqyJh/sshx/README.md

 Create a ssh connection and set the ServerAlive options.
-The following options make the ssh client sends a keepalive probe to server after no data was transfered for 30s and after probing for 60 times the connection would be closed.
+The following options make the ssh client sends a keepalive probe to server after no data was transfered for 30s and after probing for 60 times the connection would be closed (idle for 1800s).
 ```bash
 sshx --interval 30 --countmax 60 connect host1
 ```

+`--forever` option is an alias for `--interval 60 --countmax 52560000`, which means the ssh connection would be closed after idle for 100 years (long enough :).
+You can also set a value longer than `--forever`.

 ### Security option